-Carnegie Council for Ethics in International Affairs announces its ninth annual International Essay Contest, open to teachers and students anywhere in the world.
+Carnegie Council for Ethics in International Affairs announces its tenth annual International Essay Contest, open to students of all nationalities anywhere in the world.

 - All students, from high school students through graduate students, are eligible.
 Non-students are automatically disqualified.

 Previous winners and honorable mentions are not eligible.

 - Style: Op-ed style (not academic, footnoted papers)